Higher Kazhdan property and unitary cohomology of arithmetic groups: Introduction

-In 1967 Kazhdan introduced a property of groups, known as Kazhdan property or property T, which is defined in terms of unitary representations.
+In 1967 Kazhdan introduced a property of groups, known as Kazhdan's property T, which is defined in terms of unitary representations.
 This property found intriguing and surprising applications in various branches of mathematics (ergodic theory, geometric group theory, algebraic groups, computer science).

 A theorem of Delorme-Guichardet characterizes property T in terms of the first group cohomology with unitary coefficients.
-Equivalent criteria for property~T are the vanishing of the first cohomology for all unitary representations, the vanishing of the first cohomology for all unitary representation not containing the trivial one and the first cohomology always being Hausdorff.
+Equivalent criteria for property~T are the vanishing of the first cohomology for all unitary representations, the vanishing of the first cohomology for all unitary representations not containing the trivial one and the first cohomology always being Hausdorff.

 The theorem of Delorme-Guichardet suggests notions of higher property~T by considering higher-degree group cohomology.
 The analogs of the equivalent criteria in degree~$1$ turn out to be not equivalent in higher degrees.
 A definition of higher property~T, which differs from the one below and generalizes the Hausdorff criterion, was given by Bader-Nowak~\cites{BN2}.
 The definition by Chiffre-Glebsky-Lubotzky-Thom\cite{stability}*{Definition 4.1} corresponds to property~$[T_n]$ defined next.